euroargodev/VirtualFleet/docs/usage/execution.rst

    from datetime import timedelta from virtualargofleet import VirtualFleet

-and create a virtual fleet:
+and create a virtual fleet with :ref:`all requirements <preparation>`:

 .. code:: python